Social Media for Business Extension Certificate

-Beyond the arena, Lizzie has led social media and communications teams across Canada in the non-profit and retail sectors to help brands grow and monetize their online audience.
-She currently works with MindFuel, a local non-profit, as the Marketing and Communications Manager and is a social media consultant in Calgary.
+Lizzie MacNeill leads partnerships, social media and PR for later.com, an Instagram marketing platform with over 2 million users.
+Before joining Later, Lizzie led social media and communications teams across Canada in the non-profit and retail sectors to help brands grow and monetize their online audience.
+She was the former social media manager at Hockey Canada and Saje Natural Wellness.

 Lizzie is an alumni of Mount Royal, completing the first two years of her Bachelor of Communications – Public Relations program at the institution before transferring to Royal Roads University in Victoria, B.C. to complete her Bachelor of Professional Communications with an emphasis on social media.

 As an early adopter of social media, Kat is a “pioneer” of the new rules of marketing and public relations.
 She was named an entrepreneur to watch by Inc. Magazine, and her work has been featured in publications both nationally and internationally.